OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Updating-the-Omega.md

 ```

-### Notes On Upgrades
+### A Warning

 When an upgrade is performed, only the `root` and `etc` folders are preserved.
-It is important to backup your work on the Omega prior to upgrading if you don't want to lose any of your work.
+It is important to backup your files on the Omega prior to upgrading if you don't want to lose any of your work.

 ### Help with `oupgrade`